Ulta Palta 69

-Ulta Palta 69 is an 2007 Bangladeshi action film directed and produced by Malek Afsary.
+Ulta Palta 69 is a 2007 Bangladeshi action thriller film directed and produced by Malek Afsary.
 It stars Manna, Purnima, Nasir Khan and Asif Iqbal in the lead roles.
 It is a remake of the Telugu film Vikramarkudu.

 Plot

-Manna Dujoya (Manna) is a small-time thief and crook who is crazy about acts of daredevilry who falls in love with Poorna (Purnima) who is in Dhaka to attend a marriage.
+Durjoy (Manna) is a small-time thief and crook who is crazy about acts of daredevilry who falls in love with Poorna (Purnima) who is in Dhaka to attend a marriage.
 Dujoya makes his way into her heart and she also starts loving him.
 Dujoya tells her the truth about him being a thief and resolves to give up crime forever.
 But before that, he decides to swindle one last person for a large sum of money along with his con-friend Duvva.
 He tricks a woman on a railway station and flees with a trunk.
 This leads Dujoya to Neha (Baby Tina), a young girl who was in the trunk instead of the wealth he thought was in the trunk, who thinks that Dujoya is her father.
 Flummoxed by what is happening, but forced to keep Neha with her as a police officer Inspector keeps his eye on him.

 Although he tries keeping neha away from Poorna's eyes, the latter finds out about Neha.
 Angry and hurt, Poorna leaves for her place leaving Dujoya heartbroken.
 Soon, unknown goons attack him, taking him to be a latter named ASP Lohmal Bijoy (also Manna), Neha's real father.
 Bijoy looks exactly like Dujoya which had caused all the confusion.
 While many unknown persons help Dujoya run to safety with Neha in his arms, he is soon surrounded by the goons.
 It is then that Bijoy makes an appearance and saves the day killing every goon by himself using a sharp gear.
 But Bijoy soon dies suffering from injuries.